balderdashy/waterline/ROADMAP.md

   + Recursively populate child associations.
  + Validation updates
   + [Fix for boolean validations](https://github.com/balderdashy/waterline/pull/1225) where strings were being cast to `false` incorrectly.
+ + Updated Docs
+  + Document adapter spec in detail, including the `join` method and how it's used.

 &nbsp;